ialphan/remixin.scss/README.md

 ##TextMate Bundle (snippet).
-The SCSS file extension must be selected in TextMate.
-Type *remixin* then press tab, it will generate the following code and place the cursor before the comma.
+Type *remixin* then press tab, it will generate the following code and place the cursor before the comma. **Note:** SCSS file extension must be selected in TextMate.

 	@include remixin(, );
 <br />